MarmotTech/MarmotApp/README.md

     - [ ] Metal GPU
 - [ ] Supporting chatting history management
 - [ ] Supporting more downstream task

+# Feedback & Issue Reporting
+We value your feedback and are committed to improving MarmotApp.
+If you encounter any issues or have suggestions, please report them through our [GitHub Issues](https://github.com/MarmotTech/MarmotApp/issues).

 # Citations
 Please consider citing our project if you find it useful: